Melbourne High School: Involvement program

-The school has an extensive program of student-run clubs, societies and special interest groups.
+The school has a program of student-run clubs, societies and special interest groups.
 It is compulsory for new Year 9 students to be involved in some of these groups.
 The school has 54 recognised involvements, groups and societies Some of the major involvements that have been integral in Melbourne High's history are Army Cadets, Air Force Cadets, Chorale, Debating, Instrumental Ensemble and Rowing.
-Other clubs and societies that exist include educationally themed ones such as the renowned Political Interest Group (PIG), Astronomy club, IT Programming club, Model United Nations Student Association(MUNSA), Global Issues Education (GIE) and Heritage Society as well as recreational ones such as the Bush-walking club, The Sentinel (student magazine) and FIG (Food Interest Group), otherwise known as the "Fun With Food" group.
-Students pursuing similar interests may gather together and form a new group of their own, subject to the approval of the school's administration, (and on students attending) The administration's flexibility in this regard has seen the recent emergence of the TCG Club, Go Club, Jewish Student Network, Students Alive (Christian Religious Group), Diplomacy Club, Marvel Club, Soccer Interest Group, Indo Club, Korean Club, and Baka Anime.
+Other clubs and societies that exist include educationally themed ones such as the Political Interest Group, Astronomy club, IT Programming club, Model United Nations Student Association, Global Issues Education and Heritage Society as well as recreational ones such as The Sentinel (a satire student magazine) and the Railway Interest Group.
+Students pursuing similar interests may gather together and form a new group of their own, subject to the approval of the school's administration.

-Former MHS principal once quoted, "There is a joke here that if you reside in Canberra's halls of power but you haven't been invited to Melbourne High by the PIG, you haven't really made it."
 The Political Interest Group has had speakers ranging from former Federal Treasurer Peter Costello, to former Prime Minister Kevin Rudd, former Prime Minister Julia Gillard (at the time, Shadow Health Minister), former Federal Minister Stephen Conroy and annually has Andrew Bolt speak at the school.
-Recently PIG has had journalists such as Catherine Deveny, Derryn Hinch, Barrie Cassidy as well as politicians such as Richard di Natale.

-The chess club, and competition writing group are involvements that participate in interschool competitions, as do the chorale, instrumental ensemble and debating teams.
-Melbourne High School has been successful in each, with achievements in debating including state championships, Swannie awards and students making the national debating team.
-In 2008, the school also began involvement with the UN Youth Australia's Thant-Evatt Trophy – a model United Nations Security Council competition – two teams reached the state finals in that year.
-More recently, the establishment of MUNSA has involved more students in Model UN related activities.
-This includes the EVATT Competition as well as the interschool Model UN Conference held annually by MUNSA.
-The school has won the State Final in chess for four years running as of 2009.

-In Year 9, students are introduced to the compulsory involvement program.
-In Year 10, students complete community involvement, which includes a day raising funds in the city for the Red Cross.
-In Year 11, students undertake cultural involvement, in which they experience different cultures around Melbourne.
+Other clubs have had some major guest speakers, such as the Railway Interest Group having brought in Transport Minister Gabrielle Williams, and the Aviation Club having people from Melbourne Airport.